A wide variety of dog shampoos are available in stores. But you might want to just make your own instead.

 Don’t Miss: Pet Got Skunked?
 Here’s a 9-Step Plan of Attack

 For a good-smelling homemade rinse, try the following recipe:

-- Boil 2 cups water and add 2 tablespoons of any essential oil.
+- Boil 2 cups water and add a few drops of any essential oil.

 - Let cool and store in the refrigerator.

 - After bathing and thoroughly rinsing your dog with clear water, allow him to shake out.
 Now apply the rinse.
 Your pet will smell wonderful.